awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-pass-state.md

 # Pass<a name="amazon-states-language-pass-state"></a>

-A `Pass` state \(`"Type": "Pass"`\) simply passes its input to its output, performing no work\. `Pass` states are useful when constructing and debugging state machines\.
+A `Pass` state \(`"Type": "Pass"`\) passes its input to its output, without performing work\. `Pass` states are useful when constructing and debugging state machines\.

-In addition to the [common state fields](amazon-states-language-common-fields.md), `Pass` states allow the following fields:
+In addition to the [common state fields](amazon-states-language-common-fields.md), `Pass` states allow the following fields\.

 ** `Result` \(Optional\)**
-Treated as the output of a virtual task to be passed on to the next state, and filtered as prescribed by the `ResultPath` field \(if present\)\.
+Treated as the output of a virtual task to be passed to the next state, and filtered as specified by the `ResultPath` field \(if present\)\.

 ** `ResultPath` \(Optional\)**
 Specifies where \(in the input\) to place the "output" of the virtual task specified in `Result`\.
-The input is further filtered as prescribed by the `OutputPath` field \(if present\) before being used as the state's output\.
+The input is further filtered as specified by the `OutputPath` field \(if present\) before being used as the state's output\.
 For more information, see [Input and Output Processing](amazon-states-language-input-output-processing.md)\.

 ** `Parameters` \(Optional\)**
 Create a collection of key\-value pairs that will be passed as input\.
 Values can be static, or selected from the input with a path\.
-See, [`InputPath` and `Parameters`](input-output-inputpath-params.md)\.
+For more information, see [InputPath and Parameters](input-output-inputpath-params.md)\.

 Here is an example of a `Pass` state that injects some fixed data into the state machine, probably for testing purposes\.